 1) <a href="http://example.org/landing.html?pk_campaign=Email-Nov2018&pk_kwd=LearnMore">Learn more</a> 2) <a href="http://example.org/landing.html?pk_campaign=Email-Nov2018&pk_kwd=OrderNow">Order now</a>

-Matomo (Piwik) also supports detecting the campaign parameters in the hash tag.
-The advantage of using the hash tag is that your campaign tracking URLs will not be considered “duplicate URLs” by search engines (assuming your Campaigns tagged URLs would be indexed by Search engines bots).
+Matomo also supports detecting the campaign parameters in the hash tag.
+One advantage of using the hash tag for your campaign tracking URLs is that URLs with different hash tags still point to the same page URL and therefore are not considered to be “duplicate URLs” by search engines (assuming your Campaigns tagged URLs would be indexed by Search engines bots).

 1) <a href="http://example.org/landing.html#pk_campaign=Email-Nov2018">Click here for more info</a>0 2) <a href="http://example.org/landing.html?q=test#pk_campaign=Email-Nov2018&pk_kwd=OrderNow">Order now</a>

 In the report Referrers > Campaigns, you would then be able to click on the row “Email-Nov2018” and see how the two links performed:

 On a click on a Campaign name (value of

 pk_campaign) are displayed the specific links clicked in the newsletter (if you tracked it via in

-Tracking campaigns is easy: you don’t need to edit your Matomo (Piwik) Tracking code, only the URLs pointing to your website.
+Tracking campaigns is easy: you don’t need to edit your Matomo Tracking code, only the URLs pointing to your website.
 You can track an unlimited number of campaigns (and keywords).
 You do not need to configure campaign names in advance.
 Just use them in the links to your website and visitors following those links will be tracked as campaign referrers.

 Campaign URL Generator

 It can be a bit tricky to manually generate URLs for use in your in your Email newsletter, or your paid ads or Affiliate URLs.
 To make sure your URLs are correct, you can use the following tool which will create the URL, that you can then copy and paste wherever you are linking your website.

-We highly recommend that you bookmark the link to the URL Builder: https://matomo.org/docs/tracking-campaigns/url-builder/ and use it as often as possible to tag all your links, which is the first step to getting better insights into your campaigns’ performance in Matomo (Piwik).
+We highly recommend that you bookmark the link to the URL Builder: https://matomo.org/docs/tracking-campaigns/url-builder/ and use it as often as possible to tag all your links, which is the first step to getting better insights into your campaigns’ performance in Matomo.

 A same visitor will sometimes visit your website multiple times (hopefully, often!), perhaps using a few different referrers.